luong-komorebi/Begin-Latex-in-minutes/readme.md

 Any PDF viewer out there is fine.
 This is for viewing your result.

 Or you can choose a simple online solution like [ShareLaTeX](https://www.sharelatex.com/).
 Please look at [Additional Tools](#additional-tools) for a wider variety of choices.

+:pushpin: Most PDF viewers on Windows(e.g: Acrobat) **block writing** to the pdf when it is opened.
+This leads to an error if you compile again.
+There are some viewers which **don't block** and also update if the pdf was updated(e.g: Sumatra PDF)

 ## First LaTeX file